Biden to Netanyahu: Protect civilians or else

 Washington (CNN) — President Joe Biden on Thursday told Israeli Prime Minister Benjamin Netanyahu that the overall humanitarian situation in Gaza is unacceptable and warned Israel to take steps to address the crisis or face consequences, a stark statement from Israel’s staunchest ally.

-The conversation was the two leaders’ first phone call since an Israeli strike killed seven aid workers from the World Central Kitchen who were working in Gaza.
-That incident has sent off furor inside the White House and Biden has been described as reaching a new level of frustration with Israel’s campaign in Gaza.
+The 30-minute conversation was the two leaders’ first phone call since an Israeli strike killed seven aid workers from the World Central Kitchen in Gaza.
+The killings have set off a furor inside the White House and Biden has been described as reaching a new level of frustration with Israel’s campaign.

 “President Biden emphasized that the strikes on humanitarian workers and the overall humanitarian situation are unacceptable,” the White House said in a statement shortly after the call wrapped.
 “He made clear that US policy with respect to Gaza will be determined by our assessment of Israel’s immediate action on these steps.”